-- •Social purpose It may be that you channel part of your surplus towards the furtherance of the social purpose of your organisation. - •Future development Your organisation should be thinking strategically.
-Planning future strategy costs time and money. - •Sustainability Ensuring that you operate profitable contracts will increase the sustainability of your organisation. - •Building up 'reserves' You need to be building up reserves to cover your operational costs and improve your liquidity.
+- Social purpose lit may be that you channel part of your surplus towards the furtherance of the social purpose of your organisation. - Future development your organisation should be thinking strategically.
+Planning future strategy costs time and money. - Sustainability ensuring that you operate profitable contracts will increase the sustainability of your organisation. - Building up 'reserves' you need to be building up reserves to cover your operational costs and improve your liquidity.

 It is impossible to be prescriptive about the amount of surplus that you should aim for on a contract.
 At the planning stage you should consider each of the above areas in terms of the tender.
+If the delivery of a tender requires taking staff from another project, you need to consider the cost implications of this and ensure they are covered in any surplus made.
+Also consider any contingencies in case there are unforeseen costs to delivery.